ionic-enterprise/ionic-training-decks/src/assets/data/markdown/photo-gallery-step02.md

 ## Conclusion

-In this lab we learned how to add various platforms and how to build the application for those platforms.
+In this lab, we learned how to add various platforms and how to build the application for those platforms.